WellingtonEspindula/INF01175-NEANDERpp/README.md

 |1011*|XOR end|"XOR" operation over the value of the mem's addr "end" to the accumulator value|
 |1111|HLT|Halt|

-_\* This operation is not defined in the original Neander's ISA.
+_\* This operation wasn't defined in the original Neander's ISA.
 It means that it's an extensions instruction_

 ### Neander++ Organization/Microarchitecture
 (WIP)

 ## Author
 Wellington Espindula - Main author <br>
-Fernanda Lima Kastensmidt - Digital Systems' Professor
+Fernanda Lima Kastensmidt, Ph.D. - Digital Systems' Professor